Blog

 We made a pretty exciting discovery in our woods recently.
 While walking our trails, we came across a wood turtle.
 Now, we have seen our fair share of uncommon wildlife on our property (recently including a red fox family), so we were not TOO starstruck.
 But it was still neat to observe one firsthand and […]

 One of the joys of walking in the woods with a toddler is moving slowly enough to appreciate the little things.
-I like to walk with my 2-year-old daughter at a State Natural Area (SNA) near our home.
-She’s got a different perspective from me, due both to her size and her relationship with the […]
+I like to walk with my 2-year-old daughter at a State Natural Area (SNA) near our home in southeast Wisconsin.
+She’s got a different perspective from me, due both to her size and her […]

 What is wrong with my tree?